Background blur

 Key Takeaways

-• Abhaya Mudra II is a hand gesture that promotes fearlessness and courage.
+• Abhaya Mudra II is a hand gesture designed to cultivate courage and overcome fear.

-• The term 'Abhaya' signifies more than just the absence of fear; it embodies courage and protection.
+• The Sanskrit term 'Abhaya' signifies not just the absence of fear, but the embodiment of courage and protection.

-• The mudra involves bringing the tips of the thumb and index finger together on each hand, palms facing outward, held at shoulder height.
+• The physical practice involves bringing the tips of the thumb and index finger together on each hand, with palms facing outward, held at shoulder height.

-• Abhaya Mudra II can help reduce inner conflict by fostering acceptance and letting go of resistance to the present moment.
+• Abhaya Mudra II can help alleviate inner conflict by encouraging acceptance of the present moment and letting go of the struggle against 'what is'.

 📝In-Depth Guide